Terézia Mora

-Terézia Mora ([ˈtɛreːziɒ ˈmorɒ]; born 5 February 1971) is a Hungarian writer, screenwriter and translator.
+Terézia Mora ([ˈtɛreːziɒ ˈmorɒ]; born 5 February 1971) is a German Hungarian writer, screenwriter and translator.

 Early life and education

 Terézia Mora was born in Sopron, Hungary, to a family with German roots and grew up bilingual.
-She moved to Germany after the political changes in Hungary in 1990 in order to study Hungarian studies and drama at the Humboldt University in Berlin.
-Subsequently she trained as a screenwriter at the Deutsche Film- und Fernsehakademie Berlin.
+She moved to Germany after the political changes in Hungary in 1990 in order to study Hungarian studies and drama at the Humboldt University of Berlin.
+Subsequently, she trained as a screenwriter at the Deutsche Film- und Fernsehakademie Berlin.

 Career

-Mora is working on a trilogy about the IT specialist Darius Kopp, of which band I "The Only Man on the Continent" and Volume II "The Monster" have already appeared.

-She is a member of the German PEN Center and the Deutsche Akademie für Sprache und Dichtung, whom she was elected by as a member in 2015.
+She is a member of the German PEN Center and the Deutsche Akademie für Sprache und Dichtung, to which she was elected as a member in 2015.

-Since 1990 she has lived in Berlin, working as a freelance writer, writing in German.
+Since 1990 she has lived in Berlin, working as a freelance writer, writing in German, and as a translator from Hungarian.
+Among her works, there is a trilogy about an IT specialist, Darius Kopp, and his existential struggle.

 Mora is married and has one daughter.